'Revenge porn' in Serbia: Crime without penalty – DW – 11/03/2024

 According to the European Institute for Gender Equality, 90% of victims are women and girls.

-"Nevertheless, most people in Serbian society blame the victims for the fact that they appear in pornographic photos and videos," OsnaZena's Nikolina Tomasevic told DW.
+"Nevertheless, most people in Serbian society blame the victims for the fact that they appear in pornographic photos and videos," Nikolina Tomasevic of OsnaZene told DW.

 In early 2024, members of the AZC launched a petition entitled "Swear on the Law" and called on the relevant authorities to make revenge porn a crime, as it is in neighboring Croatia and Montenegro.